briis/unifiprotect/README.md

 **password**:<br>
   *(string)(Required)*<br>
   The local password you setup under the *Prerequisites* section.

+**scan_interval**:<br>
+  *(int)(Optional)*<br>
+  How often the Integration polls the Unifi Protect Server for Event Updates.
+Set a higher value if you many Cameras (+20).<br>
+  *Default value* 2 seconds

+**anonymous_snapshots**:<br>
+  *(bool)(Optional)*<br>
+  If you need to save a Snapshot more often than every 10 seconds, enable this function.
+See below for prerequisites.<br>
+  *Default value* False

+#### ANONYMOUS SNAPSHOTS
+To use the Anonymous Snapshot, you must ensure that each Camera is configured to allow this.
+This cannot be done in Unifi Protect, but has to be done on each individual Camera.

+1. Login to each of your Cameras by going to http://CAMERA_IP.
+The Username is *ubnt* and the Camera Password can be found in Unifi Protect under *Settings*.
+2. If you have never logged in to the Camera before, it might take you through a Setup procedure - just make sure to keep it in *Unifi Video* mode, so that it is managed by Unifi Protect.
+3. Once you are logged in, you will see an option on the Front page for enabling Anonymous Snapshots.
+Make sure this is checked, and then press the *Save Changes* button.
+4. Repeat step 3 for each of your Cameras.

 ### SPECIAL UNIFI PROTECT SERVICES
 The Integration adds specific *Unifi Protect* services and supports the standard camera services.
 Below is a list of the *Unifi Protect* specific services: